[Updated] 14 things you need to know about intimate waxing

-Andy Rouillard, owner of male grooming salon Axiom Bodyworks in Basingstoke, says, “This is not a job for the fainthearted.
-You need good communication skills, an eye for detail and a certain amount of fearlessness to be a successful waxer.
+Andy Rouillard, owner and manager of male grooming salon Axiom Bodyworks in Basingstoke, says: “This is not a job for the fainthearted.
+You need good communication skills, an eye for detail, and a certain amount of fearlessness to be a successful waxer.
 A healthy sense of humour also comes in handy.

 "If you can’t imagine getting hands-on with a customer’s naked bits then this probably isn’t the treatment for you and that’s fine.
 Despite its popularity, no therapist should ever feel under pressure to offer intimate waxing if they’re anxious or feel uncomfortable about doing so.”

-“Whether it's a basic bikini line or a full Brazilian wax, make sure your website lists all the options with a full description of what's included,” says Jack Dunn, professional male grooming therapist and owner of the Jack Dunn Male Grooming Studio in London.
+“Whether it's a basic bikini line or a full Brazilian wax, make sure your website lists all the options with a full description of what's included,” says Jack Dunn, The Wax Coach and founder of Jack Dunn Male Grooming in London.

 “What's really good for male clients is to give your intimate waxing treatments their own unique code or name, then clients can easily call up to book in for the 'Essex Road' without the fear of their colleagues or friends overhearing the conversation.”

 4. Remember, male and female intimate waxing are totally different